When good bots go bad.

 A bot is a piece of software created by programmers to carry out automated operations online.
 Bots are capable of mimicking or even replacing the actions of actual users.
 They excel at performing monotonous, repetitive jobs.
 In addition, they’re quick and efficient, which makes them the ideal option if you need help to do large-scale tasks and don’t have the resources to hire more people.

 There are all kinds of bots out in the digital world.
 They can work for or against users depending on what they’ve been programmed for.

 - Monitoring bots that track a system’s health

 - Search index bots that crawl the web for search engines

-- DDoS bots overwhelming a system with malicious traffic
+- DDoS bots overwhelm a system with malicious traffic.

 - Spam bots that try to fool users into clicking malicious links

-- Email bots sending out emails without a user’s knowledge or permission
+- Email bots send out emails without a user’s knowledge or permission.

 - Web crawling bots that scrape personal information

 When it comes to websites, there are helpful bots that can be used on both sides of the computer.
 A website’s ability to use bots to automate things creates a good user journey and a more seamless experience.
 They can also help with time savings and efficiency.
 On the other hand, bots can be used for malicious purposes.
 This can be dangerous for both you and your users.